klaseskilson/mottagningen/README.md

 # Mottagningen

 This is a very simple and LiU-adapted CMS.
-It was created by me to provide the committee for the introduction weeks for two programs -- Master of science in Engineering focusing on computer science and media technology and the bachelor's programme in graphic design and communication -- at Linköping University in Norrköping.
+It was created by me to provide the committee for the introduction weeks for two programs -- Master of science in Engineering focusing on computer science and media technology and the bachelor's programme in graphic design and communication -- at Linköping University in Norrköping with a way to share information and publish images.

 ### Disclaimer